nobitagit/Silver-Cherry/README.md

 #Silver Cherry

 Silver Cherry is a free WordPress Responsive theme built on Zurb's Foundation and the Reverie Framework.
-Built in HTML5 & CSS3 this theme was developed as a skin to [Pixelite](http://www.pixelite.me) blog, where you can see it live in action.

 The main focus here is on content and readability.
 On *any* screen size.